-No doubt installing safety fence is a good way to decrease the danger of drowning incidents.
-But, there’re also a number of drowning cases that resulted from defective barriers & being non-compliant with Australian standards.
+Pool owners rely on their pool fencing to decrease the danger of drowning incidents.
+However a number of drowning and near-drowning cases have resulted from defective barriers & being non-compliant with Australian standards.
 And that swimming pool non-compliance can lead you to heavy penalties for every non compliance.

 To avoid legal penalties, you must take the steps listed below: